Mediterranean Beercan Burger – Smoking madness

-One thing that makes me critical about all those videos and pictures I see passing by: too much heavy pounding fat cheese!
+One thing that makes my mind block about all those videos and pictures I see passing by on American BBQ sites: too much heavy pounding fat cheese!
 In my opinion they take away the subtle flavours you could put in these burgers.
 But hey, if you like them that way, you should make them that way!
 That’s just the beauty of it all!
 I used the more subtle Mozzarella cheese and combined it with some other Mediterranean ingredients.

 This part is really important in the process!
 You start by making yourself a beautiful little boy or girl.
 Train him on being a sous chef so he can help you out with the preparation.
 I think I did a good job over here.
 My son helped me out on the hard part.
 First we mixed the meat with the herbs and formed some large balls.
 My little chef pretasted and decided to add some ground black pepper (Now you see why you needed 1.05 tbsp).